adi518/react-ryo-cli/static/media/README.3426109b.md

 ## 3-Way Merge Craco Configuration

-You can configure up to three layers of Craco configurations by placing a `craco.config.js` at the root of each project and the package will merge them on top of each other.
-A CLI built on top of `react-ryo-cli` can choose to opt-put from the default Craco configuration by passing a `noExtend` option to `spawnCli` API.
+You can configure up to three layers of Craco configurations by placing a `craco.config.js` at the root of each project and `react-ryo-cli` will merge them on top of each other.
+A CLI built with `react-ryo-cli` can choose to opt-put from the default Craco configuration by passing a `noExtend` option to `spawnCli` API.
 However, the topmost configuration will still merge onto the default configuration provided by the custom CLI.
 See illustration:

 ```diff
 📦 project